wiredopposite/tusb_gamepad/README.md

+Gamepad device drivers for TinyUSB, this is being used in several of my projects

-This needs a board_config.h file in your project, here's how that looks
+This needs a board_config.h file in the project, here's how that looks
 ```
 #ifndef BOARD_CONFIG_H_
 #define BOARD_CONFIG_H_